ECHOESProj/eo-custom-scripts/README.md

 ### Credentials

-The credential can be obtained from the Compass Informatics password manager, under "eo-mosaics configuration files".
+The credential can be obtained from the Compass Informatics password manager, under "eo-custom-scripts configuration files".
 Unzip the config files in there and put the yaml files in the config directory in this repository.

 When Minio is started, it displays and endpoint.
 Copy this URL into both the endpoint_url_local and endpoint_url_ext